ioulian/frontend-workflow/README.md

 [1] However, there are some JavaScript components included, that are written for our projects and are handy tools, but here again, you are free to not use them.
 If you don't want to use them, remove them from `src/project/Site.js`.

-By default they are loaded as separate files, you can un-comment them (in `webpack.common.js`) if you do not wish to use them.

 ## Browser support

 The default components work on these browsers: